Is Now A Good Time To Buy A House? What To Know In 2023

 See What You Qualify For

-The current real estate market conditions are changing, making it easier for some home buyers and harder for others.
+The current real estate market conditions are changing, making it all the more important to do your research in order to be more competitive as a buyer.
 Here are some of the main factors you need to know about.

 There are still fewer homes on the market than buyers looking for properties, making it a seller’s market.
-However, according to Fannie Mae, the inventory of homes on the market increased 7.2% from March to April 2023 and about 1% year over year.
+Fannie Mae suggests that low inventory conditions will remain through 2024 but could potentially decrease at the start of 2025.

-For the past few years, homes have been selling very quickly, which impacts potential buyers.
-For instance, buyers may need to make concessions or offer a higher price to help their offer stand out to sellers.
-It’s important to look at your budget before you start looking for homes so you’ll know what you can and can’t afford.
+Homes have sold very quickly for the past few years, which impacts potential buyers.
+Buyers may need to make concessions or offer a higher price to help their offer stand out to sellers.
+Be sure to look at your budget before you start searching for homes so you’ll know what you can afford to offer.

 Make Your Offer Stand Out!